Vlae/Clean-Architecture-Symfony/README.md

 ◉ Tests that cover common logic
 ◉ We should check for collisions - in cease we already have data in DB with the same hash additional message about it should be added to the response.

+    To start project:
+    1) symfony server:start
+    2) docker-compose up -d
+    3) Migrate db by symfony doctrine command
+    4) Go to 127.0.0.1:8000/api/doc to see OpenAPI docs

     Postgre database connections:
     User: app
     Db: app